juju/docs/src/en/developer-getting-started.md

 ## Submitting your charm for review

-Once the charm is complete you can [submit the charm for review](./charm-review-process.html) where, if accepted, would be included in the recommended section of the Juju Charm Store.
+Once the charm is complete you can
+[submit the charm for review][charm-review].
+If it passes, it will appear in the recommended section of the Juju Charm Store (reviews may take some time to complete).
 Charms in the recommended section must follow Charm Store policy and best practices for charms.
 These recommended charms have a shorter namespace on the Charm Store website, and are listed higher in search results on [https://jujucharms.com][store]